 Matilda is pictured here with her daughter, Roselyn, center, and her granddaughter, Jacqueline, left, who links arms with her mother.
 The occasion may not have seemed important at the time – only Jacqueline is facing the camera, and Roselyn and Matilda seem to have been caught unaware – but not only is this a rare photograph of Matilda, it’s also the only picture that I have of her with her daughter and granddaughter.
 This priceless three-generation photograph seems to have been a casual snapshot, likely taken by a family member.

 After her husband’s death, Matilda lived with Roselyn in Texas,2 and later with Jacqueline in Wisconsin,3 suggesting that she had a close relationship with both women.
-This photograph was probably taken at some point after 1940, when Jacqueline would have turned twenty.4 Both Roselyn and Matilda passed away in 1947, Roselyn at age fifty-four,5 and Matilda at age eighty-eight.6
+This photograph was probably taken at some point after 1940, when Jacqueline would have turned twenty, or perhaps shortly before.4 Both Roselyn and Matilda passed away in 1947, Roselyn at age fifty-four,5 and Matilda at age eighty-eight.6

 Seeing Matilda here with her daughter and granddaughter gives a glimpse into what she may have been like as a younger woman.
 Matilda wears a comfortable pinafore over a striped dress, her white hair fixed in a bun high on her head.
 Roselyn looks very much like her mother, right down to her nose and ears.
 She wears a short-sleeved eyelet dress.
 Jacqueline wears the bright lipstick of the era and a smart buttoned dress.
 Her sleeves are rolled up; it must have been a warm day.
 Jacqueline, too, resembles her mother, and, in turn, her grandmother.